A few of Wilmington's best hikes

-This challenge is designed for hikers who want to explore some of Wilmington’s best trails that are not already part of other area hiking challenges.
+This challenge is designed for hikers who want to explore some of Wilmington’s best trails.
+The Wonders of Wilmington Hiking Challenge will take you to backcountry ponds, easily accessible waterfall, and big mountain views.

 Planning for a hike in the Wilmington area doesn't have to be a challenge!
 Make sure you have all the proper gear and 10 essentials, follow Leave No Trace ethics, and abide by all rules and regulations.
 Unsure where to start?
 Talk to a local guide!